undergrad-partner-school

 Admissions

-In 2023, the school accepted 405 new students.
-Looking at entrance difficulty level for all or most incoming freshmen, based on data self-reported by the institution this school is relatively noncompetitive.
+In 2023, the school accepted 2,071 new students.
+As far as admission difficulty is considered, based on data self-reported by the institution this school is relatively noncompetitive.

 Retention Rate

-The freshman retention rate for Chattahoochee Valley Community College was 54% in 2023.
+As reported in 2023, the freshman retention rate for Chattahoochee Valley Community College was 52%.

 Student Body